Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 ### Clean the template

-In order to fully understand how developing a renderer work, we will start by cleaning it a bit:
+To fully understand how to develop a renderer work, we will start by cleaning it a bit:

 - remove the folder `src/templates/customTemplate`
 - remove the folder `src/integration`